earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ```
 It is the entire line!
 Incidentally Awk refers to each line as a record and each column as a field.

-All of this also works across multiple lines:
+I can do this across multiple lines:
 ``` bash
 $ echo "
  one two three